Introduction to the tweak_epub utility

 Click the following link to download the free tweak_epub utility:

-This utility does not require any installation.
+This utility doesn't require any installation.
 Simply place it in any folder on your system, and execute "tweak_epub.exe" whenever you want to modify an EPUB file.

 You'll first get the "Open EPUB" window.
 Direct the utility to the EPUB file of interest, and click "Open":